Service Mark Search: Everything You Need to Know

 The USPTO offers a free service mark search service called "TESS."
 There are also companies that will do a search on your behalf, as a thorough and complete search can be both complicated and yet extremely important.

 If you need help with your service mark search, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.